 If the cause of the hearing loss is determined to be a damaged eardrum, Farrar advises that surgery might be appropriate.
 “If a burst eardrum has caused the hearing loss, and if it does not heal in a few weeks, then your doctor might refer you to a specialist to discuss the possibility of a surgical repair,” Farrar says.

 The seriousness of hearing loss can vary, from struggling to hear conversations if there is background noise to not being able to hear anyone unless they are speaking loudly.
-Both Farrar and Lanter advise that, if you have concerns about hearing loss, to seek treatment immediately.
-Every day you delay, it increases the chance of temporary hearing loss becoming permanent.
+According to Farrar, if you have concerns about possible hearing loss, you should seek treatment immediately.
+Every day of delay increases the chance of temporary hearing loss becoming permanent.

 Hearing Loss Can Be Treated and Managed.